 How can I summarize this show's brilliance differently from how I have already?
 I can't , so why not just repeat: This is the first drama to capture, directly and metaphorically, what it's like to grieve on a massive scale, in all its horror and humor and wonder and gloom.

 And what is the story of our time if not one of worldwide grieving?
 Of course that's the story of any year – light and loss are always present, and to know this is to embrace the sting and glory of being human.

-Memorable episodes of “The Leftovers” take on a dreamlike and even an unapologetic silliness, but the soul of this series is feeling.
+Memorable episodes of "The Leftovers" take on a dreamlike and even an unapologetic silliness, but the soul of this series is feeling.
 And I mean feeling it all – joy and complete despair, confusion and absolute anger.
-What it leaves us with in the end is the choice of what to do with those feelings, and the knowledge that even if there some way to find a way of connection with the people we lose, sometimes the kinder move is to find comfort and closeness with the people who are with us now, whether they be at an arm’s length or on the other side of the world, hiding in the Australian wilderness.
+What it leaves us with in the end is the choice of what to do with those feelings, and the knowledge that even if there is some way to connect with the people we lose, sometimes the kinder move is to find comfort and closeness with the people who are with us now, whether they be at an arm's length or on the other side of the world, hiding in the Australian wilderness.

 "We can't just be going through all of this for nothing," a character blurts out, maybe echoing some frustration about the series or maybe simply speaking a truth about the human condition.
 The beautiful message of this series is that it doesn't offer any solid answers, only the invitation to find our own reasons.